Spoleto Umbria And Le Marche, Italy Travel Guide

 Arrangements often combine visits to local producers, tastings, and led tours of Spoleto’s gastronomic highlights.

 Visit local olive oil mills (frantoi) during harvest (Oct-Nov) for tours and "olio nuovo" tastings.
-Explore wineries in Montefalco for tours and tastings.
+Explore wineries in Montefalco for guided tours and tastings.

 Immerse yourself in history.